You have more control over

 1. Prioritize whole, minimally processed foods.

-2. Eat mostly plants (variety > volume).
+2. Eat mostly plants.

-3. Keep glucose steady.
+3. Keep blood sugar steady.

 4. Get enough protein to protect muscle.